 Yellowstone is our nations largest National Park covering more than 2.2 million acres or more than 4 times the area of Great Smoky Mountains National Park.

-Yellowstone National Park is a region once rumored to be "the place where hell bubbles up."
-Geothermal wonders, such as Old Faithful, are evidence of one of the world's largest active volcanoes.
+Yellowstone National Park is a region known as "the place where hell bubbles up."
+Old Faithful is one of the geothermal wonders that show evidence of being in and around one of the world's largest active volcanoes.
+Yes, Yellowstone is considered an active volcano!

-These spectacular features were a great amazement to the park's earliest visitors, and helped lead to the creation of the world's first national park.
+These spectacular features were a great amazement to the park's earliest visitors, and lead to the creation of the first national park in the world.
+The United States is responsible along with Yellowstone for creating the National Park preservation movement.

 Yellowstone has some of the most unusual geology in the world.
 In the same day you can visit vast plains sometimes filled with herds of bison or elk, see towering waterfalls descending into deep gorges, witness incredible geothermal wonders, see pristine lakes and explore dense forests.

-Yellowstone National Park forms the core of the Greater Yellowstone Ecosystem (GYE)one of the largest intact temperate zone ecosystems on the earth today.
-This 28,000-square-mile region of mainly federal lands preserves and nurtures a variety of wildlife species and the natural processes that sustain them.
+Yellowstone National Park is the center of the Greater Yellowstone Ecosystem, one of the largest temperate zone ecosystems on the planet.
+This large 28,000-square-mile area consists of an immense variety of wildlife species, landscapes and natural processes for enjoyment and ongoing scientific research.

 To help you plan your activities and trip to Yellowstone National Park, here is a list of maps to get you around the park.